Mission

 Designated Services

-Accessing a probate order
+Inquiring about a probate order

 Upon the death of an individual who owned trust assets, family members, tribes, or any interested party can contact the Bureau of Indian Affairs (BIA) to initiate a probate hearing and receive a probate order for the distribution of assets.
 This service is essential for upholding the trust responsibilities of the Department of the Interior, and BIA’s work to ensure that probate cases are accurately and timely prepared and submitted contributes to maintaining current and accurate ownership records for trust assets.